Newborough, Victoria: Transportation

+As with all other public buses in the Latrobe Valley area, fares are paid using Myki.

 Sport

 Large sporting events are held locally at the Sports and Recreational Centre on Old Sale Road.
 The centre contains Bob Whitford Cycling Track and Joe Carmody Athletics Track, an 8-laned synthetic all-weather athletic track, home of Moe Little Athletics Centre and Gippsland Athletics Club.
 It is the only track of its type in Gippsland.

 The town has an Australian Rules football team competing in the Mid Gippsland Football League.

 The town also has two soccer clubs in the Latrobe Valley Soccer League.
-The Victorian regional leagues are the eighth level of soccer in Victoria, and the ninth nationally.
-The clubs are Monash SC who play at the WH Corrigan Reserve in Torres Street and Newborough-Yallourn United who play at WH Burrage Reserve in John Field Drive.
+The clubs are Monash SC who play at Monash Reserve in Torres Street and Newborough-Yallourn United SC (crowned as champions of Victoria in 1951 whilst still based at Yallourn) who play at WH Burrage Reserve in John Field Drive.

 Golfers play at the Yallourn Golf Club on Monash Road or the Moe Golf Club on Thompsons Road., both of which adjoin the town.

 In 2021, the Haunted Hills Mountain Bike Park was opened 4-kilometres from the town centre, on Haunted Hills Road.
 It provides over 11-kilometres of mountain bike tracks for all skill levels.